javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 ## Tests: isFinite and isNaN

-Remember the two special numeric values?
+Remember these two special numeric values?

 - `Infinite` (and `-Infinite`) is a special numeric value that is greater (less) than anything.
 - `NaN` represents an error.